 Caregiving is one of the most challenges and rewarding roles a person will ever have.
 There are steps a person can take to reduce some of the challenges of being a caregiver.
 SDSU Extension compiled these resources to help.

 The number of adults with dementia is projected to increase by 25% over the next decade.
 Providing care to a person with dementia can be very challenging.
 SDSU Extension created this page to help caregivers.

+When we provide care to our loved ones, it can be difficult to know where to turn for help.
 The following article contains a number of links to resources for caregivers.

-When a friend or loved one becomes disabled, we want to continue to provide care to them.
-Providing care to an adult who is disabled requires special consideration and skills.
+Many of us provide help to friends and loved ones for the majority of our lives.
+When a friend or loved develops a disability, we want to continue to provide care to them.
+Providing care to an adult with a disability requires special consideration and skills.

 Do you want to remain in your home and community, even when facing chronic disease, disability or short term injury?
 If you said yes, you are like many people across our great state.
 Our homes, communities, and technology are significant barriers to remaining independent.

 Indicators suggest that population aging is the new normal.
 Boomers (born 1946-1964) and other older generations have meaningful buying power.